-An excellent pastoral care system is in place led by the Assistant Heads Pastoral KS3 and KS4, Deputy Head Pastoral and supported by heads of year and form tutors.
-There is a Big Sister/Big Brother programme whereby Sixth Formers are attached to the Year 7 and Year 8 forms to support students.
-There is a PEER mentor scheme which the Sixth Formers run to offer additional support to individuals if that is deemed appropriate.
-The school employs its own professional counsellor.
-Participating in extra-curricular activities and clubs supports self-esteem, social development and enjoyment.
+An excellent pastoral care system is in place led by the Deputy Head Pastoral and Assistant Heads Pastoral KS3 and KS4.
+They are supported by the Head of Sixth Form and Heads of Year 7-13 and the individual form tutors.
+There is a Big Sister/Big Brother programme whereby Sixth Form students are attached to the Year 7 and Year 8 forms to support students.
+The school employs its own professional counsellor, who is also responsible for supervising 4 trainee counsellors.
+The school is further supported by a wellbeing practitioner from the Broxbourne and Hoddesdon Mental Health Support Team and also the Hertford and Ware and surrounding villages family support team.